JR Davidson

-Julius Ralph Davidson or JR Davidson (1889-1977) was a Mid-century modern American architect known for advancing modern architecture in Los Angeles and participating in Arts & Architecture magazine's Case Study House Program.
+Julius Ralph Davidson or JR Davidson (February 7, 1889-May 2, 1977) was a Mid-century modern American architect known for advancing modern architecture in Los Angeles and participating in Arts & Architecture magazine's Case Study House Program.

 Davidson was part of a group of Jewish architects who sought refuge in Los Angeles after having to flee Europe due to persecution inflicted by the Nazis including the Holocaust.
 This group included Richard Neutra, Rudolph Schindler, Kem Weber, and Paul László who furthered modern architecture in Los Angeles in the 1930s and 40s.
 Architectural historians and critics have described Davidson as being conversant in and talented at bridging both Art Deco, International, and Modernist styles.
 His modern interiors have been noted for their warmth, fluidity, and well-planned storage space.
 Writer Thomas Mann, who had an aversion to glass-box styles, selected Davidson as the architect of his Pacific Palisades home for his moderate modernism.

 Life and work

 Julius Ralph Davidson was born to a Jewish family in Berlin, Germany in 1889.
 After spending several years in London working for the office of Frank Stewart Murray and in Paris, JR Davidson married Greta Wollstein in 1914.
 He served in World War I for two-and-a-half years beginning in 1915.
 After the war, he returned to Berlin and later moved to Los Angeles in 1923, where he worked for architect Robert D. Faquhar, Cecil B. DeMille, and developers Hite-Bilike before moving to Chicago in 1933, where he remodeled hotel interiors.
 He returned to Los Angeles in 1936 and would remain in Southern California for the rest of his life.
 Most of his commissions after 1936 were residential.
 In 1938, he began teaching at Art Center College of Design.
 He retired in 1972 and died in Ojai, California in 1977.
 JR Davidson donated his papers to the Architecture and Design Collection at the University of California, Santa Barbara in 1972 and 1975.

 His realized work was extensively photographed by Julius Shulman.

+Commercial retail environments

+In 1932 Davidson designed the receding window front of the Lora Lee shop on 6560 Hollywood Boulevard.
+Davidson's receding window shopping passage designs had previously been published in the Architectural Record.
+Davidson's designs for commercial retail environments are also noted for their lighting and a seating island placed centrally in the room.
+Davidson also worked on assignments to remodel restaurants and cafes.